Yonipineda/Conways-GameOfLife/2-Player/readme.md

 This is a project for my Computer Science build week at [Lambda School](https://lambdaschool.com/)

+You can play the game by clicking on this [repl link](https://repl.it/@Yonipineda/Game-of-Life#readme.md)

 ## Conways Game of Life: Help Screen